Skip to content

 Conclusion

-Reiki Master's path from 12% to 58% LLM citation rate in 6 months demonstrates that even YMYL categories with heightened trust requirements can achieve significant AI visibility gains with the right approach.
+Reiki Master's path from 5% to 28% LLM citation rate in 6 months demonstrates that building AI visibility in YMYL categories requires sustained effort and patience.
 The key is understanding that health and wellness categories require an evidence-based foundation before any technical optimization becomes effective.
-Structured practitioner data, transparent content methodology, external institutional validation, and condition-specific targeting built a visibility position that most competitors in the holistic wellness space have not begun to address.
-For health and wellness platforms, the AI visibility window is wide open.
-The brands that invest in evidence-based authority now will be the default recommendations as AI search continues its 527% year-over-year growth.
+Structured practitioner data, transparent content methodology, and external validation contributed to growth, though the conservative nature of AI evaluation for health content means visibility gains are gradual.
+For health and wellness platforms, AI visibility is achievable but requires commitment to evidence-based, trustworthy content standards.
 Start with a free scan at grro.io to see how your platform performs across all 6 AI search engines.

 Co-Founder at GRRO